-- (1) Skylights must be of weathertight construction and should not be placed in a location where the skylight may be continuously immersed in water during the dynamic motions of the vessel. - (2) Glazing in skylights must be thermally toughened safety glass and must be in accordance with an appropriate national or international marine standard, or the rules of a Recognised Organisation, that is applicable to the location of the skylight. - (3) Skylights fitted in positions 1 or 2 must have suitable protection to avoid mechanical damage and, for vessels in operational area categories A, B Extended, B or C, must be provided with robust deadlights or storm covers permanently attached. - (4) When a skylight is of an opening type, it must be provided with efficient means to secure it in the closed position. - (5) In addition, a skylight which is provided as a means of escape must: - (a) be capable of being opened from both sides; - (b) have glazing material and its method of fixing to the frame that is the equivalent strength to the surrounding structure;
+- (1) Skylights must be of weathertight construction and should not be placed in a location where the skylight may be continuously immersed in water during the dynamic motions of the vessel. - (2) Skylight hatches must be in accordance with an appropriate national or international marine standard, or the rules of a Recognised Organisation, that is applicable to the location of the skylight. - (3) Skylight hatches fitted in position 1 must have suitable protection to avoid mechanical damage and, for vessels in operational area categories A or B Extended, must be provided with robust deadlights or storm covers permanently attached. - (4) When a skylight hatch is of an opening type, it must be provided with efficient means to secure it in the closed position. - (5) In addition, a skylight hatch which is provided as a means of escape must: - (a) be capable of being opened from both sides; - (b) have glazing material and its method of fixing to the frame that is the equivalent strength to the surrounding structure; - (c) be of a minimum size required for a ball 450 mm in diameter to pass through;

-- (c) be of a minimum size required for a ball 450 mm in diameter to pass through; - (d) be readily identifiable and either: - (i) have the text "MUST BE CLOSED AT SEA" and "ESCAPE DO NOT OBSTRUCT" in a contrasting colour that is highly visible; or - (ii) have IMO signage complying with IMO Resolution A.1116(30) and ISO 24409, with a minimum size of 10 cm x 30 cm.
-The applicable signage signs are "ESCAPE HATCH", "EMERGENCY EXIT KEEP CLEAR" and "THIS HATCH MUST BE KEPT CLOSED AT SEA"; - (e) be easy and safe to use, having due regard to its position; and - (f) when located within the forward quarter of a vessel's length, be forward hinged; and - (g) have the sill height, and meet the other requirements, of Tables 2 to 5 that apply to escape hatches.
+- (d) be readily identifiable and either: - (i) have the text "MUST BE CLOSED AT SEA" and "ESCAPE DO NOT OBSTRUCT" in a contrasting colour that is highly visible; or - (ii) have IMO signage complying with IMO Resolution A.1116(30) and ISO 24409, with a minimum size of 10 cm x 30 cm.
+The applicable signage signs are "ESCAPE HATCH", "EMERGENCY EXIT KEEP CLEAR" and "THIS HATCH MUST BE KEPT CLOSED AT SEA"; - (e) be easy and safe to use, having due regard to its position; - (f) when located within the forward quarter of a vessel's length, must be forward hinged; and - (g) have the sill height, and meet the other requirements, of Table 2 to Table 5 that apply to escape hatches.

-Note See NSCV Section C1 for required markings of escape components.
+NOTE See NSCV Section C1 for required markings of escape components.